hmrc/income-tax-mtd-changelog/README.md

 ---

+### 6 June 2024

+The following changes are now available in Sandbox and Production for all versions of the below APIs.

+#### Self Assessment Individual Details API

+##### Added

+Deprecated endpoints return the following response headers:
+- Deprecation - the deprecation date/time
+- Link - a link to the relevant API documentation
+- Sunset (if available) - date/time after which the endpoint may not be available

+---

 ### 4 June 2024

 The following changes are now available in Sandbox and Production for all versions of the below APIs.